ShahabNajafian/Projects/MachineLearning-DeepLearning/README.md

 ## Installation Instructions
 To run the notebook, you need Python and the following libraries:
-- pandas, numpy, tabulate, datetime, scikit-learn, tensorflow, keras, matplotlib, seaborn
+- pandas, numpy, datetime, scikit-learn, tensorflow, keras, matplotlib, seaborn

 ## Methodology